Loicandre/LED_PWM_Controller/README.md

 For use with 12V lead battery, but 24v is also possible if voltages divisiors is adapted.

-* 50W power, 15V max
+* 50W power, 15V max (or more if you change voltage divisor)
 * UART controlled
+* High frequency PWM (26khz), no audible noise and no flickering
 * No Off current (potentiometer Mechanical switch)
 * Low level battery monitornig ( Cutoff<=10.25V, 7%PWM Max<=11V, Normal>=11.5V)
-* Simple Connector
+* Simple Connector, 6.35 terminals
 * OverCurrent protection

 ## Hardware :